karuna24s/bollywood/NOTES.md

 7. Discover objects
 8. Program

-- A command line interface for checking out more information about Bollywood movies such as the cast, release dates and synopsis.
+Mission -> A command line interface for checking out more information about Bollywood movies such as the cast, release dates and synopsis.

-user types bollywood
+What should Bollywood CLI do:

+1. User runs the gem.
-CLL welcomes the user and provides a list of Upcoming Movie Releases for the user:
+2. CLI welcomes the user and provides a list of Upcoming Movie Releases for the user:

-User will receive a prompt asking -> Which movie would you like to learn more about?
+3. User will receive a prompt asking -> Which movie would you like to learn more about?

-User selects the number
+4. User selects the number

-Then the name of the movie, cast, and release date should appear.
-Some movies may have a synopsis and if it doesn't have a synposis.
-Then we a prompt will let the user know that there is no synopsis.
+5. Then the name of the movie, cast, and release date should appear.
+6. Some movies may have a synopsis and if it doesn't have a synposis.
+   Then we have a prompt will let the user know that there is no synopsis.

-User will receive an option, to review the list, or exit.
+7. User will receive an option, to review the list, or exit.